-We strongly believe that all students have a right to a healthy and safe learning environment free of any violence and fear.
-In order to achieve this goal, the University collaborates with community resources to educate students, prevent such violence, and to provide the needed support to victims of such crimes.
+We strongly betwee their all students name a right to a health and sale learning environment free of any violence and lear is order to active this goal, the University collectorese and community resources to educate students, prevent such repletore, and to provide the meeting argum to viciniti of such one

-We conduct many educational programs and campus events.
-In addition, an online educational program is available.
-These educational initiatives provide students with an opportunity to learn about interpersonal violence, how to protect themselves and others, and how to take an active role in preventing sexual assault and interpersonal violence on our campus.
-We seek to empower you so you can contribute to creating a safe environment for everyone.
+We conclust imany educational programs and campus events in addition, an online educational program is available.
+These educational industries provide students with an opportune () even stood integerstand values, how to protect manafestes and others, and how to take an addie role in onventing assuit assistant and integretarian valuencia on our compose.
+We even to emprove to also you can controlled is creating a table environment for everyone.